Ragi Recipes for Diabetic - Right Shift Ragi Recipes for Diabetic - Right Shift

 Conclusion

 Ragi for diabetes is a nutrient-dense cereal that may not be as popular as wheat or rice but has a variety of health benefits to offer.
 One of the main ones is that it is a great option for diabetics as it has a low glycemic index and high fibre content that may help lower blood sugar fluctuations and keep one feeling full for longer.
 You can use ragi in several ways if you want to add it to your diet.
-Some popular ragi dishes are ragi porridge, ragi dosa, ragi idli etc.
+Some popular ragi dishes are ragi porridge, ragi dosa, ragi idli, and desserts for diabetics include ragi biscuits, offering a nutritious and tasty alternative to traditional sweets.

 For those interested in including ragi in your diet, there are two diabetes control tips to keep in mind and check with your healthcare provider: